5 Ways Going Vegan Helps Our Planet

 Not only do fishing trawlers scrape the bottom of the ocean floor destroying everything in their path, but they’re also destroying the great mammals of our oceans.

-5. Eating a plant-based diet helps wildlife.
+5. Eating a plant-based diet helps wildlife

 The Centre for Biological Diversity found that 80 percent of agricultural land in the United States is used to raise animals and their feed.
 Natural vegetation is destroyed to make room for growing crops to feed farm animals, which destroys natural habitats, delicate ecosystems, and native species.

 When we eat our vegetables we’re not just making our moms happy.
 We’re making Mother Earth happy too.
+Going vegan is a powerful way to protect our planet, decrease our carbon footprint, and make a positive impact on climate change—one forkful at a time!

 You can read more tips from Kristie Middleton at her website and in her book: Meatless: Transform the Way You Eat and Live One Meal At A Time